-Only one of this set of programs, Brave New World, has actually been released on Peacock as of this update; Corus began airing the series Sunday nights at 9:00 p.m.
-ET on Showcase starting September 13.
-(Past episodes are also available on demand as of this writing for Showcase subscribers, including on the Global TV website / app, and on StackTV.)
+- Brave New World began airing Sunday nights at 9:00 p.m.
+ET on Showcase starting September 13, only for it to be cancelled by Peacock later that fall.
+(As of December, the full season has aired but remains available on demand for Showcase subscribers, including on the Global TV website / app, and on StackTV.)

-Regardless, to be able to watch Peacock Originals, Canadian viewers will likely need to subscribe to Corus channels like Showcase either through a TV provider (like Rogers, Bell or Shaw), through Corus' StackTV package on Amazon Prime Video, or through VMedia's over-the-top multichannel service RiverTV.
+To be able to watch Peacock Originals, Canadian viewers need to subscribe to Corus channels like Showcase and W, either through a TV provider (like Rogers, Bell or Shaw), through Corus' StackTV package on Amazon Prime Video, or through VMedia's over-the-top multichannel service RiverTV.
 It's possible that certain shows could air (or re-air at a later date) on Corus' broadcast network, Global, which is available over the air in most major Canadian cities, but you shouldn't count on it.

 Corus' announcement did not mention a few other original series that Peacock has ordered, like a second reboot of Battlestar Galactica, unscripted shows like Wilmore or The Amber Ruffin Show, or spin-offs of NBC's late night shows like The Kids Tonight Show.
 That could mean a number of things – perhaps Corus has these rights too but chose just to focus on a few of the offerings for now; perhaps they don't fall under the grouping of "marquee" programming that was offered to Corus at this point; or perhaps they are not available to Corus because of rights held by broadcasters for their parent programs (for example, the regular Tonight Show currently airs in Canada on Bell Media's CTV2).

 I heard that Peacock will be airing some international series too.
 What about those?